microsoft/BaselineManagement/README.md

     }
 ```

-The same engine will also comment out resources that are marked as DISABLED in SCM baselines.

-If comments are available they will be parsed and added above corresponding resources.

-- SCM `.xml` - Comments will be parsed
-- ASC `.json` - Comments will NOT be parsed
-- GPO - Comments will NOT be parsed

-This tool was designed for two main purposes.

-- Allow conversion of GPOS into DSC for application or auditing.
-- Allow remediation of SCM/ASC baselines.

 The tool has been thoroughly tested, but needs to be run against a variety of baselines to ensure they are parsed correctly.

 If you have any issues, please submit them and I will get to them as I am able :-)